• Skip to main content

 What could an info dump be about?

-Regardless of age and gender, one could info dump on recipes, crafts, collections, TV shows, video games, fashion, make-up, design, art and anything that could be interesting.
+Regardless of age and gender, one could info dump on recipes, crafts, collections, TV shows, video games, fashion, make-up, design, art and anything that could be interesting or part of someone’s special interest.
 Info dumping can include minor details, scientific or historical background, backstory, development and mechanics.

 Unmasking & info dumping

-Neurodivergent people have often been reprimanded for info dumping on topics they are very enthusiastic about, so many of us monitor ourselves and try not to mention our favourite things to not bother other people.
+Neurodivergent people have often been reprimanded for info-dumping on topics they are very enthusiastic about, so many of us monitor ourselves and try not to mention our favourite things so as not to bother other people.

 Info dumping, however, often comes from a genuine place of seeking connection and expressing excitement and can be a crucial part of unmasking.
 Feeling safe and supported enough to info dump in the first place can be very freeing for neurodivergent people.
 A neuroaffirming environment should have built-in opportunities to info dump.